Bergen County NJ Child Custody Attorneys

 There are a variety of configurations that allow for singular or shared responsibility in each of these custody considerations.
 For example, in the case of physical custody, one parent may be awarded sole physical custody, while the other is granted parenting time (often referred to as visitation).
 In other cases, parents will arrive at shared physical custody, where the child spends time at each of the parents’ residences.
 In the case of shared physical custody, the court will name one parent as the “parent of primary residence,” while the other is named the “parent of alternate residence.”
 In the case of joint physical custody, the child will spend equal time in the care of both parents.

 As for legal custody, there are two options: sole legal custody, wherein one parent is responsible for all decision-making regarding the child’s medical treatment, education, religious upbringing, etc., or joint legal custody, wherein both parents are expected to participate in important child-rearing decisions and to consult with one another if appropriate when the child is in their care.
 Perhaps the most common child custody configurations are sole legal and physical custody, joint legal custody, and joint legal and physical custody.
 Ultimately, the child custody arrangement will affect where the child is enrolled in school, where he or she worships and celebrates holidays, as well as influencing calculations for child support payments.

 How Child Custody is Determined in New Jersey

-Each child and each family is entirely unique, requiring a tailored solution that best serves his or her needs both immediate and long-term.
-In order to arrive at an appropriate child custody solution, there are a number of important factors that must be considered, including:
+Each child and each family is unique, requiring a tailored solution that best serves his or her needs both immediate and long-term.
+To arrive at an appropriate child custody solution, several important factors must be considered, including:

 - Parental dynamics